How to Start an S Corp in Arizona

 Are S Corp Tax Advantages Right for You?

-An S corporation is a tax designation that can be elected by an LLC or corporation.
+An S corporation is a tax designation that can be elected by a limited liability company (LLC) or corporation.
 With an S corp, business owners are considered employees of the company and must receive a reasonable salary.
 Since all S corps technically have employees, the s corp must run payroll.

-In order to benefit from a Arizona S corp tax designation, your business needs to make enough money to offset payroll expenses.
+In order to benefit from an Arizona S corp tax designation, your business needs to make enough money to offset payroll expenses.
 Furthermore, S corps are beneficial for business owners who take large distributions in addition to their salary.

 To learn more about the tax advantages of an S corp, read our LLC vs. S corp guide and take a look at our S Corp tax calculator.